Unsupervised Dense Information Retrieval with Contrastive Learning: Ablation studies

 \section{Ablation studies}

 In this section, we investigate the influence of different design choices on our method.
-In these ablations, all the models are pre-trained on Wikipedia for $200$k gradient steps, with a batch size of 2,048 (on 32 GPUs).
-Each fine-tuning on MS-MARCO takes $20$k gradient steps with a batch size of $512$ (on 8 GPUs), using AdamW and no hard negatives.
+In these ablations, all the models are pre-trained on English Wikipedia for $200$k gradient steps, with a batch size of 2,048 (on 32 GPUs).
+Each fine-tuning on MS~MARCO takes $20$k gradient steps with a batch size of $512$ (on 8 GPUs), using AdamW and no hard negatives.

-\paragraph{MoCo vs. SimCLR.} First, we compare the two contrastive pre-training methods: MoCo and SimCLR.
-As in SimCLR, the number of negative examples is equal to the batch size, we train models with a batch size of 4,096 and restrict the queue in MoCo to the same number of elements.
+\paragraph{MoCo vs. in-batch negatives.} First, we compare the two contrastive pre-training methods: MoCo and in-batch negatives.
+As in in-batch negatives, the number of negative examples is equal to the batch size, we train models with a batch size of 4,096 and restrict the queue in MoCo to the same number of elements.
 This experiment measures the effect of using of momentum encoder for the keys instead of the same network as for the queries.
 Using a momentum also prevents from backpropagating the gradient through the keys.
-We report results, without fine-tuning on MS-MARCO in Table~\ref{tab:simclr_vs_moco}.
-We observe that the difference of performance between the two methods is small, especially after fine-tuning on MS-MARCO.
+We report results, without fine-tuning on MS~MARCO in Table~\ref{tab:inbatch_vs_moco}.
+We observe that the difference of performance between the two methods is small, especially after fine-tuning on MS~MARCO.
 We thus propose to use MoCo as our contrastive learning framework, since it scales to a larger number of negative examples without the need to increase the batch size.

 \paragraph{Number of negative examples.} Next, we study the influence of the number of negatives used in the contrastive loss, by varying the queue size of the MoCo algorithm.
 We consider values ranging from 2,048 to 131,072, and report results in Figure~\ref{fig:queue_size}.
 We see that on average over the BEIR benchmark, increasing the number of negatives leads to better retrieval performance, especially in the unsupervised setting.
 However, we note that this effect is not equally strong for all datasets.